Skip to content

 Loss & Training

-No training is required.
-CounterRefine is a purely inference-time pipeline that uses off-the-shelf LLMs (Claude Sonnet 4.6 or GPT-5) and a web search API.
+No training required.
+CounterRefine is a pure inference-time pipeline, utilizing off-the-shelf LLMs (Claude Sonnet 4.6 or GPT-5) and Web Search APIs.

 Key Experimental Results